jordangomm/jordangomm/README.md

 My name is Jordan Gomm.
 I like to program as a hobby, and to make my life easier at work.
 My code is certainly not the prettiest, but it gets the job done (most of the time...).

-I have been using HTML, CSS, JavaScript and PHP since I was a teenager, and in recent years I have been working with C# and .NET Framework and am now transitioning to .NET Core.
+I have been using HTML, CSS, JavaScript and PHP since I was a teenager, and in recent years I have been working with C#, both with .NET Framework and now .NET 6.

 ## Programming Languages